 Add a Dataset when you're trying to:

 - Collect Resources with common metadata (such as author, open data license information, tags, etc.)

 - Create a unique URL to link site visitors directly to a Dataset.

 Narrative content types

 Narrative content is designed to tell the story and reveal insights of data.
 Narrative content allows you to add context and bring the personal elements of data out to the front.
-These include:
+These include Data Stories and Visualizations.

 Add a Data Story when you're trying to:

 - Tell the story within the data on your Granicus Open Data site.

 - Show the impact of data on citizens' daily lives.